 Beth obtained a MD/PhD at UPMC, and is a practicing Internal Medicine Doctor in Pittsburgh.

 Pitt's biology department successfully combines the resources of a major research university with the attention to undergraduate education of a small college to produce both a nurturing and challenging environment.
 The wide expertise of the faculty provide the department with a depth and breadth spanning all major fields in the biological sciences, allowing the curious and motivated student the opportunity for unbridled exploration.
 However, the greatest assets that the bio department has to offer are the opportunities for mentorship and hands-on-research available to students in the laboratories of the department's faculty.

-Kostadin is a Scientist at GO Therapeutics in Boston.
+Kostadin is an Associate Director at GO Therapeutics in Boston.